toggledbits/DelayLight/README.md

 A plugin for Vera home automation to provide off- and on-delay of controlled loads.

 * Single-instance plugin that's efficient with system resources;
+* Timing survives reloads/reboots;
-* Easy to configure;
+* Easy to configure (no Lua or expression syntax to learn);
-* Operate switches/dimmers directly, or use scene;
+* Operates switches/dimmers directly, or runs scenes;
 * Controllable via scenes, Lua, and PLEG.

 ## Background ##